2024 Legends & Lanterns T-Shirt

 They’ve sallied forth from Salem.
 They’ve beamed down from outer space.
 They’ve braved the treacherous waters of the Caribbean…and now they’ve invaded Main Street!
 During Legends & Lanterns® the most notorious villains, witches, and phantoms have crawled out from their crypts and have decided to make Saint Charles their new favorite “haunt.”
 These ne’er-do-wells have assembled during their favorite time of year in order to provide the most entertaining expEERIEnce of your life (or afterlife).
 But don’t worry, these playful poltergeists have more treats to offer than tricks.

-Legends & Lanterns® Events
+Legends & Lanterns® Activities

 The Summoning of the Spirits: Opening Ceremony